uri-library-data-services/iassist-preview/content/blog/mongolia-and-iassist-building-connections.md

 data.

-IASSIST generously provided sponsorship to cover the cost of participants\' lunches during the event, which were held at the delightful \"Modern Nomads\" restaurant, serving traditional Mongolian cuisine.
+IASSIST generously provided sponsorship to cover the cost of participants' lunches during the event, which were held at the delightful "Modern Nomads" restaurant, serving traditional Mongolian cuisine.
 While the workshop participants were refreshed by the meals, this event also gave the opportunity to familiarize a group of Mongolian data professionals with the work of IASSIST.

 A key organizer of the event on the Mongolian side was **Ch.
-Davaasuren**, Research and Development Director of the **[Mongolian Marketing Consulting Group](http://www.mmcg.mn/) **\[pictured at the left in the video above\].
+Davaasuren**, Research and Development Director of the **[Mongolian Marketing Consulting Group](http://www.mmcg.mn/) **[pictured at the left in the video above].
 His assistance was invaluable in arranging all of the contacts, schedules, meals, translations, and other details of the visit.
 His expertise and concern for data issues was also evident throughout.
 MMCG is the leading survey research organization in